A Solemn Profession, September 8th, 2022

-In October 2016 a Carmelite Hermit celebrated Mass according to the ancient Carmelite Rite.
+In October 2016 a Carmelite Hermit celebrated Mass according to the ancient Carmelite Rite for the first time.

 The experience was, in a word, heavenly!